AnnPRNCS/library-spring-mvc-app/readme.md

 Her path is http://localhost:8080/people - On this page you can add a new user and watch all library users.\
 http://localhost:8080/people/new - path for adding a new user.\
 http://localhost:8080/people/{id}/edit - path for updating the user.\
-http://localhost:8080/people/{id} - GET method, show the user.\
+http://localhost:8080/people/{id} - GET method, show the user.
+You can see all books, which the user has taken.
+Books, which was overdue, are red.\
 http://localhost:8080/people/{id} - DELETE method, delete the user from DB.

 ### The main page for work with books.